Popcorn Perspectives with Danny Minton – Week of December 2, 2024

 Popcorn Perspectives with Danny Minton

-Rated PG-13 for strong language, some bloody images and violence
+Rated R for some strong violence, language, some sexual content and brief drug use

-Rotten Tomatoes Score: None at time of writing
+Rotten Tomatoes Score: 86% at time of writing

 In Theaters